sinedied/smoke/README.md

 The recorded mock set can also be changed using the `--set` option.

-Note that by default response headers are not saved and simple mocks are generated.
-To change this behavior, you can enable the `--save-headers` option.
+Note that by default response headers and request query parameters are not saved.
+To change this behavior, you can use the `--save-headers` and `--save-query` options.

 ### Middleware hooks